SashiDo/awesome-teachable-machine/README.md

 # The Awesome Teachable Machine List

-Curated lists of awesome machine learning models trained with Google's Teachable Machine V2.0.
-We've evaluated the idea, model and description to select the most fascinating projects and share the finest with you.
+Curated lists of awesome machine learning projects built with Google's Teachable Machine V2.0.

-The awesomness doesn't end here, we've enriched the list with fantastic learning and inspiration resources, detailed tutorials and articles that will help you bring your creative ideas to live, useful open-source tools and libs.
+The awesomeness doesn't end here, we've enriched the list with fantastic learning and inspiration resources, detailed tutorials and articles that will help you bring your creative ideas to live, and useful open-source tools and libs.

+You can use this carefully selected list for your personal inspiration, as a guidance on how to introduce Machine Learning concepts to others, finding ways for building physical sorting machine from scratch or as a cookbook of how to spin up a cool MVP in no time!

 <table>
 <thead>